 When you are eligible to participate in the Plan, your Plan Administrator will provide you with enrollment material.
 This material will explain the enrollment procedures.
-You may join the Plan by visiting Diversified Direct Online at www.divinvest.com or by calling Diversified Direct at 800-755-5801.
+You may join the Plan by visiting the participant website or by calling Transamerica at 800-755-5801.